Z0rdak/RepetierMqtt/README.md

 ```

 This creates an simple instance with not much functionally other than offering you a MQTT client to publish messages.
-The provided `BaseTopic` is put in front of every other provided topic to create a compound topic.
+The provided `BaseTopic` is put in front of every other provided topic.
+The `MqttClientOption` type holds information about the broker, authentication, etc. See [MQTTnet](https://github.com/dotnet/MQTTnet/wiki/Client#client-options) for more information.

 ### Adding default topics for events and response messages